nvi-inc/mas/index.md

 #deb https://repos.influxdata.com/ubuntu xenial stable
 ```

-Now in a root shell install the InfluxDB and Grafana
+Now, update the package manager's database

     apt-get update

+and install the InfluxDB and Grafana

     apt-get install influxdb grafana

 InfluxDB will be configured to automatically start on boot.

-To enable
-Grafana to start on boot:
+To enable Grafana to start on boot:

 -   For systemd based distributions, ie. Ubuntu ≥ 15.04 or Debian ≥ 8
     (jessie), use